This document was last updated in March 2020.

 This section includes:

 The Melrose High School Permanent Scholarship Fund is a voluntary, non-profit organization primarily supported by contributions from the citizens and businesses of Melrose.
 It was developed by the Melrose High School PTO in 1960 and awarded its first scholarship in June of 1961.
-Scholarships are awarded at Senior Night in May.
+Scholarships are awarded at Senior Night in late spring/early summer.

-Although the prompt might vary each year, a typical prompt is: “What qualities or achievements do you feel make you a strong candidate for a scholarship?
+Although the prompt or questions might vary each year, the general sense is: “What qualities or achievements do you feel make you a strong candidate for a scholarship?
 Elaborate on what makes you unique, stand out, sets you apart from your peers.”

-Forms, which are distributed to students in January, must be submitted in February to the attendance office.
-Note: For students traveling as part of an MHS exchange program over February break, the deadline is extended.
+Forms, typically distributed in early winter, must be submitted in late winter to the attendance office.
+Please refer to correspondence from MHS for exact dates.
+Note: Students traveling as part of an MHS exchange program over February break are typically given a deadline extension.
+Contact MHS administration for more info.

 The Permanent Scholarship Committee, made up of MHS educators, meets as a group to award scholarships to students.
-Each committee member is responsible for those students s/he interviewed.
+Each committee member is responsible for a specific group of students.
 Scholarships are awarded based on information about the student.
 For example, a student who attended Winthrop Elementary School may receive a scholarship in honor of a Winthrop School educator.

 Yes.
 Some scholarships are larger than others.
 In some cases, a student may receive several small scholarships.
 In others, a student might receive just one large scholarship.